Today's Articles

 Edward H. Jones was born on this date in 1920.
 He was a Black businessman and community activist.

 Born in Gastonia, NC, he grew up greatly admiring his family, particularly his grandfather James Hoffman, a stonemason, and his mother, Nettie, who raised her family alone after his father left in 1925.
-He also took pride in the accomplishments of his brother Jimmy who started a Boy Scout Troop for Black youths in North Carolina when the BSA was segregated.
+He also took pride in the accomplishments of his brother Jimmy, who started a Boy Scout Troop for Black youths in North Carolina when the BSA was segregated.

 After serving his country, Jones graduated from Temple University and soon became the first Black Internal Revenue Service agent for the eastern district of Pennsylvania.
 From there (in 1961), he was the first Black salesman for Atlantic Richfield (ARCO) and, two years later, was the first Black in management at ACME Markets.
-It was here that he was their credit manager for 258 stores in the mid-Atlantic region.
+Here, he was their credit manager for 258 stores in the mid-Atlantic region.
 In 1967, he went to Africa as a business manager of Nkumbi International College in Tanzania, overseeing the institute's project to supply secondary education for political refugees from South Africa, Angola, and other countries.

 Throughout his travels, Jones enjoyed learning to sing hymns in the dialects of whatever country he was in, a natural return to a childhood love of music.
 Jones was in his late 50s when he courted his wife Lorna with verse, flowers, and tender songs from the 1920s and '30s.
 They were married in 1980, and she relocated to Philadelphia, but they moved to Minneapolis in 1982 to care for her mother.